ssidhu1994/Active-Directory-Home-Lab/README.md

 8.Set up DHCP to assign IP addresses to Windows 10 machine:  <br/>

 The purpose of setting up DHCP server is to allow windows 10 clients to get an IP address to access the internet.
-Start by going to add roles and features > Next x3 > check box "DHCP Server", add feature and next until install Next Click Tools > DHCP.
+Start by going to add roles and features > Next x3 > check box "DHCP Server", add feature and next until install.
+Next Click Tools > DHCP.
 You will notice the red down arrow indicating the server is down.
-Right click IPv4 and click "New Scope"
+Right click IPv4 and click "New Scope".
 We will name the scope after the IP range, 172.16.0.100-200.
 Next we enter the start address(172.16.0.100) & end address(172.16.0.200).
 Length we will change to 24 so we have Subnet mask of 255.255.255.0.
 Skip adding any exclusions.
 The lease duration is how long a client can use the IP address from the server before it needs to be refreshed.
 CLick "Yes, I want to configure these options now".
 We want to enable this because we want to configure which server to use for DNS & default gateway so the clients can access the internet.